Lezzer/liam-reilly.info/public/blog/posts/02-getting-vault-into-fargate.md

 }
 ```

-Note: There is another new data source here. `data.aws_caller_identity.current.account_id`.
+Note: There is another new data source here `data.aws_caller_identity.current.account_id` which can be found like this:

 ```
 data "aws_caller_identity" "current" {}
 ```

 That's all there is to it.
-It just gives you access to things such as the AWS AccountId.
+It just gives you access details of your AWS account such as AccountId.

 #### ECR Repository